 What I Did Before This (Including Pre-MBA and Post-MBA Jobs)

 I was a brand manager for three years at Unilever in South America, working on personal products.
 Since day one, I knew I wanted to develop a career in brand management.
 However, I also knew I needed the MBA to complement my experience and broaden my perspectives.

 I secured an MBA internship at my current company.
-This was my chance to compare two different companies along a number of levels—a European company versus an American-based company, a subsidiary (field location) versus headquarters, and different types of products.
+This was my chance to compare two different companies along with a number of levels—a European company versus an American-based company, a subsidiary (field location) versus headquarters, and different types of products.

 Educational Background (Undergraduate, MBA, Other)